 To no surprise, the NCAA extended their baseball recruiting dead period through July 31st, across all Division I sports.
 They plan to revisit this decision again in late June or early July.
 As some states start back up with summer baseball leagues, Division I college baseball coaches will continue to have limited in-person exposure to players.
 This is largely due to the extension of the recruiting dead period.
 There is good news though.
 Division II baseball programs will be able to partially resume their recruiting activities starting on June 1st.

-The Impact of the extended Dead Period
+The Impact of the extended baseball recruiting Dead Period

-The extension of the baseball recruiting dead period is just one of the many challenges that prospective college baseball players will have to face.
+The extension of the baseball recruiting dead period is just one of the many challenges that prospective college baseball players have to face.
 With programs being cut and current players having an opportunity to take a ‘do-over’ year, there will be fewer open roster spots for incoming freshman.
 During these challenging times, we are offering players a data driven tool that evaluates every NCAA baseball program across several key metrics.
 This tool will be extremely valuable as we enter a pretty volatile time in the recruiting world.
 With data, players can make informed decisions during their college baseball search and recruitment, and ultimately will allow them to find their perfect school.